BYLAWS – BOB WHITE LODGE

 P. Only members in good standing, under the age of 21, and physically present shall have a vote in any decision of the Lodge.

-Q. The Lodge Executive Committee shall ensure that the Lodge plans and conducts the following activities, at a minimum.
+Q. The LEC shall ensure that the Lodge plans and conducts the following activities, at a minimum.

 S. The Lodge shall send, when possible, representatives to the National Order of the Arrow Conference and any other Section or National event.
-Lodge funds may be used help finance the trips of its representatives to any Section, Region, or National event, subject to the availability of funds and the approval of the Lodge Executive Committee.
+Lodge funds may be used help finance the trips of its representatives to any Section, Region, or National event, subject to the availability of funds and the approval of the LEC.

 B. Fees for Lodge events shall be set by the LEC after consultations with the proper committees.
-Once the fees for an event or type of event have been set by the Lodge Executive Committee, the Lodge Officers or Key-9 may waive any portion thereof for all participants upon good cause being shown to the Lodge Officers or Key-9.
+Once the fees for an event or type of event have been set by the LEC, the Lodge Officers or Key-9 may waive any portion thereof for all participants upon good cause being shown to the Lodge Officers or Key-9.